Arctic Report Card: Indicators

 Frostbites reports on new and emerging issues, and topics that relate to long-term scientific observations in the Arctic.

-Other Indicators explores topics that are updated periodically.
+Other indicators explores topics that are updated periodically.

+2024

+The Arctic Report Card for 2024 contains 12 essays prepared by an international team of 97 researchers from 11 countries.
+A YouTube video summarizes the annual highlights.

+2023

+The Arctic Report Card for 2023 contains 12 essays prepared by an international team of 82 researchers from 13 countries.
+A YouTube video summarizes the annual highlights.

 2022

-The Arctic Report Card for 2022 contains 15 essays prepared by an international team of 147 researchers from 11 different countries.
+The Arctic Report Card for 2022 contains 15 essays prepared by an international team of 147 researchers from 11 countries.
 A YouTube video summarizes the annual highlights.

 2021

-The Arctic Report Card for 2021 contains 14 essays prepared by an international team of 111 researchers from 12 different countries.
+The Arctic Report Card for 2021 contains 14 essays prepared by an international team of 111 researchers from 12 countries.
 A YouTube video summarizes the annual highlights.

 2020

 The year 2020 marks the 15th anniversary of the Arctic Report Card.
-It was prepared by an international team of 134 researchers from 15 different countries.
+It was prepared by an international team of 134 researchers from 15 countries.
 A YouTube video summarizes the annual highlights.

 2019

 The Arctic Report Card for 2019 has contributions from 81 researchers spread over 12 countries.
 For the first time, this year's report contains an essay by Indigenous Peoples from the Bering Sea region.
 A YouTube video summarizes the annual highlights.